Skip To Main Content

 Section 3:

 A two-thirds majority vote of the members in attendance, provided that a quorum is present, shall be required to approve any RECOMMENDATION OF THE COUNCIL.
 A RECOMMENDATION OF THE COUNCIL is a formal letter or statement addressed to the Dean of the College of Engineering, relaying a specific viewpoint or proposed action.
-RECOMMENDATIONS OF THE COUNCIL are publically disclosed and shared with all JUNIOR FACULTY.
+RECOMMENDATIONS OF THE COUNCIL are publicly disclosed and shared with all JUNIOR FACULTY.

 ARTICLE VI - COMMITTEES